duckduckgo/duckduckgo-documentation/duckduckhack/resources/how_to_qa.md

 - Are the caching parameters correct?
 Should we *not* cache the API responses? (they are cached by default)

 	- Consider `is_cached` and `proxy_cache_valid`.

+- If an instant answer is capable of displaying profanity or questionable adult humour, make sure the `is_unsafe` flag is.

 **Low Level (Perl)**